Frequently Asked Questions

 What does my student-athlete do if he/she does not have a 7th hour class before practice starts?

-The cafeteria is open and supervised by community assistants, so students should go there.
+The cafeteria is open and supervised by teachers and free tutoring is provided.
 No game equipment should be brought into the cafeteria.
 Students should bring homework.

 Do parents excuse student-athletes from class to participate in an athletic activity?